I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Say what now?

 What we need to do is move past racist terms such as "colored people," and whether Robach meant any sort of racist comment is actually somewhat irrelevant at this point.
-What is relevant is that phrasing like that even still exists; this is now 2016, and we are several decades removed from the height of segregation.
+What is relevant is that phrasing like that even still exists.

 A spread of hate?